12 Jul 2026, Sun

 Texas Hot Rod Shop Owner Sentenced to 60 Years in Prison in Classic Car Fraud Case

 Police say officers from the Traffic Services Unit were patrolling South Main Street near East Liberty Street when they spotted the Accord, which had been reported stolen out of New Haven.
 The vehicle was parked at a tire shop, immobilized by a flat.
-What stopped the suspects wasn’t enforcement or prevention.
+What actually stopped the suspects wasn’t enforcement or prevention.
 It was mechanical failure.

 Authorities say Jamaya Torres, 21, was standing next to the vehicle while the tire was being repaired.
 Henry Torres, 25, identified as the operator, ran into the tire shop when officers approached and was later found hiding behind stacked tires.
-He was taken into custody without incident.
+He was taken into custody without further incident.

 Henry Torres faces charges of interfering with an officer and larceny of a motor vehicle, second offense.
 Jamaya Torres was charged with larceny of a motor vehicle, first offense.
+As with any pending case, these charges remain allegations that haven’t yet been proven in court.

-This is the gap that keeps repeating.
-Vehicles are taken, driven, and used openly until something breaks, someone notices, or police happen to be nearby.
-The burden falls on chance instead of prevention.
+This is the gap that keeps repeating across similar cases.
+Vehicles get taken, driven, and used openly until something breaks mechanically, someone happens to notice, or police happen to be nearby at the right moment.
+The burden falls on chance rather than genuine prevention.

 By Eve Nowell